-Hospital destination will be determined by the closest available Stroke Center or the patient choice.
+Hospital destination will be determined by the closest available Stroke Center, the patient's choice, or by secondary triage guidelines.
 The hospital status is traced by the Emergency Resources Display at the ATCC.
 That equipment is described in the Communications Component, and details the status of individual resources in the hospital and therefore, the activity status of the hospital.
-Hospitals will usually be either at a green (active) or red (inactive) status.
+Hospitals will usually be either at a green (available), yellow (conditional), or red (unavailable) status.